Can You Get a CPS Case Closed Fast?

 Getting Access to CPS Records

 You are often given access to CPS records.
-However, the identity of the person who made the allegations against you is confidential.
+But, the identity of the person who made the allegations against you is confidential.
 Look into your state laws to learn how to request access to CPS records and the court case.

 How To Get a CPS Case Closed

-In general, CPS cannot force a person to cooperate if they do not have a court order.
-Thus, if CPS knocked on your door, you may ask for a court order before answering questions.
 In many states, CPS will have the right to speak with your children even without your permission.
-Cooperation with CPS social workers can benefit your case after CPS, or another law enforcement agency, produces a court order.
+Cooperation with CPS social workers can benefit your case after CPS or another law enforcement agency produces a court order.
 Cooperating with CPS may include the following:

 - Providing documents